 It's potato salad season everyone!

-Whether you like it at BBQ's, cookouts, picnics or all of the above, potato salad is something we can all get behind.
+Whether you love it at BBQ's, cookouts, picnics or all of the above, potato salad is something we can all get behind.

 Okay but to be honest?

-My experience with potato salad in the past has been, let's just say, less than amazing.
+My experience with a more classic potato salad recipe in the past has been, let's just say, less than amazing.

 Jump to:

-Here's what you'll need for this gluten-free potato salad:
+Here's what you'll need for this gluten-free potato salad recipe:

 - Chives - or green onions